shannondaly1/copy-s3-to-separate-account-lambda/README.md

 }
 ```

+If there are Permissions issues, try changing Action to `s3:*` at first (not secure) and then restrict further if needed.

 3. Create a Lambda task with the code given.
 Uses a Python 3.7 Runtime.
 Choose a Lambda role with the required permissions.
 Input all required options.